 Do you ever get off topic?
 I do constantly.

 Somedays, are better than others, of course.
 But today, today was just silly.
-I was trying to do a Number Talk with my students but I had picked a question that was too difficult and hadn’t prepped enough.
+I was trying to do a Number Talk with my students but I had picked a question that was too difficult.
 Trying to tease out answers from my students was like playing tug of war with a bulldog.
-So when I finally got a pretty good answer from one student I proceeded to follow the answer with two exclamation points and then, because I thought it would be funny I added a half circle underneath to make a smiley face.
+So when I finally got a pretty good answer from one student I proceeded to follow the answer with two exclamation points and then, because I thought it would be funny, I added a half circle underneath to make a smiley face.

 I know, I know, we are supposed to value all answers and do so in a professional way…to be fair, I had valued other answers I was just misguidedly trying to wake up my tired class.
 It seemed we all had a case of the Mondays…or well, Tuesday after Family day.